rust-lang/book/src/ch17-05-traits-for-async.md

 `Ready(T)`, and one which does not, `Pending`. `Poll` means something quite different from `Option`, though!
 The `Pending` variant indicates that the future still has work to do, so the caller will need to check again later.
-The `Ready` variant indicates that the `Future` has finished its work and the `T` value is available.
+The `Ready` variant indicates that the future has finished its work and the `T` value is available.

 > Note: With most futures, the caller should not call `poll` again after the